-Communities particularly affected by FGM in the UK include girls from: Somalia, Kenya, Ethiopia, Sierra Leone, Sudan, Egypt, Nigeria, Eritrea, Yemen, Indonesia and Afghanistan.
+Communities particularly affected by FGM in the UK include: Somalia, Kenya, Ethiopia, Sierra Leone, Sudan, Egypt, Nigeria, Eritrea, Yemen, Indonesia and Afghanistan.

-It is illegal in the United Kingdom to allow girls to undergo female genital mutilation either in this country or abroad.
-People guilty of allowing FGM to take place are punished by fines and up to fourteen years in prison.
+It is illegal in the United Kingdom to allow children to undergo Female Genital Mutilation either in this country or abroad.
+People guilty of allowing FGM to take place are punished by fines and up to 14 years in prison.

-As with all schools, at Sydenham School we have a duty to report concerns we have about girls at risk of FGM to the police and social services.
+As with all schools, at Sydenham School we have a duty to report concerns we have about children at risk of FGM to the police and social services.

-In the UK, FGM tends to occur in areas with larger populations of communities who practice FGM, such as firstgeneration immigrants, refugees and asylum seekers.
+In the UK, FGM tends to occur in areas with larger populations of communities who practice FGM, such as first-generation immigrants, refugees and asylum seekers.
 These areas include: London, Cardiff, Manchester, Sheffield, Northampton, Birmingham, Oxford, Crawley, Reading, Slough and Milton Keynes.
-In England and Wales, 23,000 girls under 15 could be at risk of FGM.
+In England and Wales, 23,000 children under 15 could be at risk of FGM.